gbrener/conda-shell/README.md

 In a nutshell (pun intended), `conda-shell` has the following goals:

+- Maintain feature-parity with `nix-shell`, to the extent that conda supports it
-- Make conda environments as "cheap" as possible to create and reuse
+- Make conda environments as "cheap" as possible to create and reuse, based on package specs rather than environment names
 - Treat conda environments in a similar fashion as containers, i.e.
     - Enable execution of arbitrary commands in a predefined environment, or
     - Activate an environment as an interactive subshell
-- Maintain feature-parity with nix-shell, to the extent that conda supports it

 Some auxillary benefits:

 - Distribute a single script (including its versioned dependencies), without creating a conda package nor an _environment.yml_ file
-- No need to memorize the names of your "throwaway" conda environments
-- No need to type `source activate ...` and `source deactivate`
-- Quickly find / activate existing environments based on package specs
+- Run arbitrary commands inside conda environments without doing any `source`-ing or misremembering an environment's name
+- Save some keystrokes

 ## Installation